 It concludes the Preface to the Eucharistic Prayer.
 In Latin, “Sanctus, Sanctus, Sanctus, Dóminus Deus Sábaoth.
 Pléni sunt caeli et terra gloria tua.
 Hosánna in excélsis.
 Benedíctus qui venit in nómine Dómini.
 Hosánna in excélsis.”

-Maranatha 1 Cor 16:22 is actually two Aramaic words.
-Rabbi Paul transliterated these two words into Greek as a single word, rather than translating them, so it can be divided either as marana tha or as maran atha.
+Rabbi Paul transliterated these two words into Greek as a single word, rather than translating the two words separately, so it can be divided either as marana tha or as maran atha.

 Marana tha is a plea, “Our Lord, come!”
 The RSV2CE takes this translation.